sepehrn0107/GymTracker/README.md

 Create an endpoint in src/api/example/example.api.ts

-import exampleSchema and example from validation and controller files
+import exampleSchema and example from validation and controller files to index.api. remember to add add AuthJWT if user is needed for this endpoint

 ## Endpoints